Mitsuha-9/Weather-Forecast/README.md

 # Weather Forecasting Application

-Welcome to our Weather Forecast Application!
+Welcome to the Weather Forecast Application!
 This application utilizes React to provide you with up-to-date weather forecasts in a user-friendly interface.

 ## Setup